TAL or AIA? Compare Australia's two largest life insurers on premiums, features, claims experience, and which is better for your situation.

 AIA Bundling:

-TAL's competitive pricing and tiered product structure make it ideal if:
+TAL's competitive pricing and tiered product structure may suit households where:

 TAL offers excellent value for AAA and AA occupation classes: